-Retinal detachment describes an emergency situation in which a thin layer of tissue (the retina) at the back of the eye pulls away from the layer of blood vessels that provides it with oxygen and nutrients.
-Retinal detachment is often accompanied by flashes and floaters in your vision.
+Retinal detachment is an emergency situation in which the thin layer of tissue at the back of the eye, called the retina, pulls away from its usual position.
+Retinal cells separate from the layer of blood vessels that provides the eye with oxygen and nutrients.
+Retinal detachment symptoms often include flashes and floaters in your vision.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.